This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Can I use a non-stick camping skillet directly over a campfire?
+Can I use a cast iron skillet on a campfire without ruining it?

-Why does food stick to my pre-seasoned cast iron pan right out of the box?
+Why does food stick to my pre-seasoned cast iron skillet?